 We use multi-stage docker build for years now.
 It is a very powerful tool to sequence a build pipeline while benefiting from docker caching algorithm as its best and enforcing sharpened outcome images.

-application.
-You are likely to end up with a 2-stages pipeline, namely build
+Assume you are building a .NET application.
+You are likely to end up with a 2-stages pipeline, namely build and final below, and a COPY instruction to hand over stuff.

 |